 Interaction between agro-ecosystems and natural grasslands: stone graining and loss of natural ecosystems

-Contributors: Valeria Tomaselli, Giuseppe Veronico (CNR-IBBR); Palma Blonda, Cristina Tarantino (CNR-IIA); Carmela Marangi, Fasma Diele (CNR-IIA)
+Contributors: Valeria Tomaselli, Giuseppe Veronico (CNR-IBBR); Palma Blonda, Cristina Tarantino (CNR-IIA); Fasma Diele, Carmela Marangi, Angela Martiradonna (CNR-IAC).

-Natural dry grasslands (pseudo-steppes with grasses and annuals species of the Thero-Brachypodietea) and scrubland on calcareous substrates are habitats that tipically characterize the Alta Murgia National Park.
-Natural areas are alternated with semi-natural pastures, mainly grazed by sheeps, and wide cereal crops that characterize the arid and bare Murgia land; two main habitats (according to the Annex I of 92/43 EEC Directive) characterize this site: "Pseudo-steppe with grasses and annuals of the Thero-Brachypodietea" (6220*), which includes thermo-Mediterranean xerophile annual grasslands rich in therophytes of calcareous, oligotrophic soils, with inclusions of some perennial communities (belong to classes Poetea bulbosae, Lygeo-Stipetea) and "Eastern sub-mediterranean dry grasslands (Scorzoneretalia villosae)" (62A0), this habitat incorporates sub-Mediterranean xeric grasslands with perennial important species of interest with endemic, rare species (Festuco-Brometea class).
-These habitats provide several ecosystem services that refer to the biodiversity maintenance (pollination, animals and plants refuge function, etc.) and to support ecotourism, education, and research.
-Murgia natural landscape is closely linked with man presence that is expressed by crops, in particular cereals, and livestock breeding, in particular ovine.
+Natural dry grasslands and scrubland on calcareous substrates are habitats that tipically characterize the Alta Murgia National Park in the southern Italian region called Apulia.
+Natural areas are alternated with semi-natural pastures, mainly grazed by sheep, and wide cereal crops that characterize the arid and bare Murgia land; two main habitats (according to the Annex I of 92/43 EEC Directive) characterize this site: "Pseudo-steppe with grasses and annuals of the Thero-Brachypodietea" (6220*), which includes thermo-Mediterranean xerophile annual grasslands rich in therophytes of calcareous, oligotrophic soils, with inclusions of some perennial communities (belong to classes Poetea bulbosae, Lygeo-Stipetea) and "Eastern sub-mediterranean dry grasslands (Scorzoneretalia villosae)" (62A0), this habitat incorporates sub-Mediterranean xeric grasslands with perennial important species of interest with endemic, rare species (Festuco-Brometea class).
+These habitats provide several ecosystem services that refer to the biodiversity maintenance (pollination, animals and plants refuge function, etc.) and to the support of ecotourism, education and research.
+Murgia natural landscape is closely linked with human presence that is expressed by crops, in particular cereals, and livestock breeding, in particular ovine.
 Good agricultural practices mainly supply food but also create manifold benefits for associated agro-biodiversity (ecological niches, habitat heterogeneity in rural landscape, health crops, etc.).

 The regional Authority, in charge for compliance to the Habitat directive, is most concerned of the degradation of such natural habitats (loss, fragmentation, quality depletion), particularly in connection to the conservation of some raptors species (globally threatened and priority species according to the Bird Directive).